The Ultimate Food List For Ulcer Patients Care: What Foods to Eat and Avoid

 • Spinach

 Spinach is reputed for its ability to heal ulcers.
-There are several arguments that indicate that spinach has different health benefits.
+Several arguments indicate that spinach has different health benefits.
 There are various ways of cooking spinach to make it more effective for healing ulcers.

 • Young green peas